Magicalmutezzzzz/Sprint-1/Prompts.md

 4. Css ideas for Mobile responsiveness

-5. Create png logo for Prodesk IT
+5. Create png logo for Prodesk IT(logo creation)